CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 The VMC-2 offers a monitoring mode for setting the input voltages.

-• To enter monitoring mode, press and hold the DATA button, press and hold ENTER, release the DATA button, release ENTER.
+• To enter the monitoring mode, press and hold the DATA button, press and hold ENTER, release the DATA button, release ENTER.

 • To redo the measurement, briefly press ENTER.